Q: Does Origin Snow offer sponsorships?

 A: Technically, we do.
 However, we are a small independent company and cannot afford to give a free board to every little ripper we see.

 Sponsoring kids can be tricky, as there is a chance that their interests will change, and we want to make sure that their decisions are not swayed by material objects.

 Even the most loyal riders will eventually move on to another brand as they outgrow our boards, so we want to make sure the partnerships we make are mutually beneficial for the time we work together.

 We consider these requests very much on a case-by-case basis, and it is usually as much about the family as it is the young rider.

 Q: What size board should I get for my kid?

-A: We just made it super to figure out which board is the right size for your kid!
-Check out our Snowboards / Discount Snowboards pages and select your kid’s height to see the boards that are right for them.
+A: We’ve made it super easy to figure out which board is the right size for your kid!
+Check out our Snowboards / Discount Snowboards pages and find the right size based on your child’s height and weight.

 However, if you’d like a more tailored response, please contact us and we’d be happy to give you a hand.